-V. Stereotactic Radiosurgery (SRS) - A form of radiation therapy for treating abnormalities, functional disorders, and tumors of the brain, neck, and tumors of the spine, lung, pancreas, prostate, bone, and liver.
-There are two basic methods in which SRS can be delivered to patients: (1) linear accelerator-based treatment; and, (2) multi-source photon-based treatment (often referred to as Cobalt 60).
-Furthermore, advances in technology have further distinguished linear accelerator-based SRS therapy into two types: (1) image-guided robotic SRS systems and, (2) gantry-based systems.
+V. Stereotactic Radiosurgery (SRS) - A form of radiation therapy for treating abnormalities, functional disorders, and tumors of the brain, neck, spine, lung, pancreas, prostate, bone, and liver.
+There are two basic methods in which SRS can be delivered to patients: (1) linear accelerator based treatment; and, (2) multi-source photon-based treatment (often referred to as Cobalt 60).
+Advances in technology have distinguished linear accelerator based SRS therapy into two types: (1) image-guided robotic SRS systems and, (2) gantry-based systems.
 These two types of linear accelerator based SRS therapies may be delivered in a complete session or in a fractionated course of therapy up to a maximum of five sessions.